This page describes the OS Login service and how it works. To learn how to set up OS Login, see Set up OS Login.

 AuthorizedKeysCommandoption.
 This command retrieves the SSH keys associated with the Linux user account to authenticate the login attempt.

 - Configures NSS (Name Service Switch) functionality to provide the OS Login user information to the operating system.

-- Adds a set of PAM configurations to authorize the user login.
+- Adds a set of Pluggable Authentication Modules (PAM) configurations to authorize the user login.
 PAM configurations perform IAM permission checks for login and administrative access.
 These PAM configurations also perform other tasks such as setting up the Linux user account's home directory.

-For more detailed information about the OS Login components, review the OS Login GitHub page.
+For more information about the OS Login components, review the OS Login GitHub page.

 OS Login configures your Google account with POSIX information, including a username, when you do any of the following: